 What is a vocational missionary?

-Also known as a “tentmaker,” a vocational missionary is a missionary who financially supports himself or herself through secular labor (e.g., teaching English, operating a coffee shop, etc.).
-History's most famous vocational missionary is the apostle Paul, who made and sold tents (see Acts 18:3) at times during his missionary journeys to provide for not only himself but even for other Christians (see Acts 20:34).
-A "supported missionary," on the other hand, is financially supported by other Christians directly, through a church and/or a missions board.
+Also known as a 'tentmaker,' a vocational missionary is a missionary who financially supports himself or herself through secular labor (e.g., teaching English, operating a coffee shop, etc.).
+History's most famous vocational missionary is apostle Paul, who made and sold tents (see Acts 18:3) at times to provide for not only himself but even other Christians (see Acts 20:34).
+A 'supported missionary,' on the other hand, is financially supported by other Christians directly, through a church and/or a missions board.

 What is an indigenous missionary?

 An indigenous missionary is a missionary who goes to another region of his or her own country to share the Gospel with non-Christians among his or her own people.
-About two-thirds of the world's missionaries are indigenous, while one-third are "cross-cultural" missionaries who go to a different country or culture to share the Gospel with non-Christian foreigners.
+About two-thirds of the world's missionaries are indigenous, while one-third are 'cross-cultural' missionaries who take the Gospel to a different country or culture.
 An inspiring recent example of the latter is John Allen Chau.

 Who isn’t a missionary?

-A "missionary" who doesn't share the Gospel with non-Christians isn't a missionary.
-For example, a Christian doctor who goes abroad to provide free medical care but does not share the Gospel is a humanitarian, while a Christian teacher who draws a salary to go abroad and teach at an international school, attends an expat church and joins its Bible study group is an expatriate, neither a missionary nor a humanitarian.
+A 'missionary' who doesn't share the Gospel with non-Christians isn't a missionary.
+For example, a Christian doctor who goes abroad to provide free medical care but does not share the Gospel is a humanitarian, while a Christian teacher who draws a salary to go abroad and teach at an international school, attends an expat church and joins its Bible study group is an expatriate, not a missionary or a humanitarian.